 The Vice Versa winemaking philosophy is to produce age worthy wines from premier vineyard sites in the Napa Valley – heavily utilizing some of Andy Beckstoffer’s six designated ‘heritage vineyards’ and to create balanced and polished wines but with great depth.
 The focus of Vice Versa is on Cabernet Sauvignon.
 These are wines that showcase the purity of fruit, are balanced and elegant offerings while simultaneously embracing the terroir and soul of the Napa Valley.

-In 2019 Patrice and Samantha purchased an 11 acre property bordering Highway 128 north of Calistoga (next to the well-regarded Amoenus Vineyard).
+In 2019 Patrice and Samantha purchased an 11-acre property bordering Highway 128 north of Calistoga (next to the well-regarded Amoenus Vineyard).
 The previous owners, Harmon and Joanne Brown of Aril Vineyards had already secured the necessary and required permits to build a winery.
 The winery will be designed by San Francisco based architectural firm, Lundberg Design.
 A 5,000 square foot cave will also be part of the winery operations.
+Ground broke in late summer 2022 with completion estimated by late summer of 2024, hopefully just in time for that year’s harvest.
+We will visit the winery and property once construction is completed.

 The site is planted to about 6 acres of Cabernet Sauvignon and an extremely unusual variety for the Napa Valley, just under an acre of Lagrein.
 The only other producer or vineyard sources we have come across in the Napa Valley for Lagrein are in a vineyard in Oakville owned by Turnbull Cellars and Ballentine Vineyards just north of St. Helena.
 This variety is native to northern Italy and is related to Syrah and Pinot Noir.
 There is not much planted in the state of California – the central coast of the state perhaps has the most plantings.
-Mike Wolf manages this organically farmed vineyard.
+And this author was instrumental for another very unique variety in Napa Valley planted very close to their property (Marselan).
+Mike Wolf manages the Vice Versa organically farmed vineyard.

 In addition to their Napa Valley Cabernet Sauvignon portfolio Vice Versa produces a Pinot Noir and a Chardonnay from the Platt Vineyard in neighboring Sonoma County.
 This site is owned by Eric Flanagan of Flanagan Wines.